Jochenku/Getting-and-Cleaning-Data-Project/README.md

 The source data as well as a description of this data can be found here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-# The project consists of following files:
+# The project consists of following files
 - 'README.md'
 - 'run_analysis.R': R script (cp. below for details)
 - 'tidy.txt': contains the end results of the R script.